VulpesSARL/PXEBoot/README.md

 ### Using the program

 * Compile the program as Relase, and copy the Executable where you want on your server.
-* Open Registry, and go to (create if needed) to this folder: HKLM\Software\Fox\PXEBoot and create a REG_SZ RootPath pointing to the folder where the boot files are located.
 * Execute (using administrative permissions)
+	* PXEBoot /configure
-	* PXEBoot -install
+	* PXEBoot /install
-	* PXEBoot -registereventlog
+	* PXEBoot /registereventlog
-	* PXEBoot -createdirstruct
+	* PXEBoot /createdirstruct

 * Put the boot files (like MiniNT5) to the folders
 * Start the service.